jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    used on systems that have SPD=spmd/SPM_MM or ENABLE_RME, and attempting to build with these options will fail.
 Default is 0.

+-  ``ENABLE_SME2_FOR_NS``: Boolean option to enable Scalable Matrix Extension version2 (SME2) for the non-secure world only.
+SME2 is an optional architectural feature for AArch64 and TF-A support is experimental.
+   This should be set along with ENABLE_SME_FOR_NS=1, if not the default SME accesses will still be trapped.
+Default is 0.

 -  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world use along with SVE and FPU/SIMD, ENABLE_SME_FOR_NS must also be set to use this.
 If enabling this, the secure world MUST